Fisher Decorator: Refining Flow Policy via a Local Transport Map: Methods

-Consequently, the boundary perturbation scheme achieves a second-order convergence rate of $O(\varepsilon^2)$. \end{theorem} Detailed proof is given in Appendix~\ref{theorem:perturbation_error}.
-Based on the error analysis provided in the theorem above, we conclude that the Fisher information metric $I(s,a)$ can be estimated via local perturbation with a controllable error bound.
+Consequently, the boundary perturbation scheme achieves a first-order convergence rate of $\mathcal{O}(\varepsilon)$. \end{theorem} Detailed proof is given in Appendix~\ref{theorem:perturbation_error}.
+Based on the error analysis provided in the theorem above, we conclude that the Fisher information matrix $I(s,a)$ can be estimated via local perturbation with a controllable error bound.
 Thus, in flow policy, the optimization in \eqref{eq:KL_constrained_problem} can be surrogate as